Laughing Matters

 We’re scheduling four back-to-back workshops at Studio Theater that are open to anyone and everyone who needs to find their joy.

-As the class wrapped up, Khanh gathered the group for a pep talk.“What we do is very important, and it matters,” he said.“So thank you all for showing up and finding some time for joy.
-Let’s give ourselves another big round of applause.”— The New Yorker
+As the class wrapped up, [Richie] Khanh gathered the group for a pep talk.
+“What we do is very important, and it matters,” he said.
+“So thank you all for showing up and finding some time for joy.
+Let’s give ourselves another big round of applause.” — The New Yorker

 Coverage in the media

-• “Yes, And” for Downsized Federal Workers – The New Yorker (instructor Richie Khanh pictured)
+• “Yes, And” for Downsized Federal Workers The New Yorker (Illustration of Richie Khanh by João Fazenda courtesy of The New Yorker.)

-• Mentions for WIT’s discounted ticket offers for furloughed federal workers in Axios, The Washington Post, and Washingtonian
+• WIT’s discounted ticket offers for furloughed federal workers have been mentioned by Axios and in The Washington Post and Washingtonian.

 The Laughing Matters campaign is constantly evolving.
 We’d love for you to be involved with your ideas on how we can support DC residents.

-Just like in improv, all it takes is for someone to act on one idea and the rest of their team will support them!
+Just like in improv, all it takes is for someone to act on one idea and the rest of the team will lend support!
 If you have an idea for us or want to offer support, contact us at wit@witdc.org.